ARCTraining/hackpad-templator/README.md

 ## Changing files in this repository

-In making such changes it is important to name the branch to something starting "dev" e.g. "dev-hpc0-user-0".
+If changing the template where you don't want to test that it deploys correctly, it is important to name the branch to something starting "dev" e.g. "dev-hpc0-user-0".
 This is because of the way the GitHub actions are configured.
-Failure to use a name starting with "dev" will pass all the tests, but deployment will fail.
+Failure to use a name starting with "dev" will result in it trying to deploy, so normal branch naming rules apply, and it will fail if it's not an appropriate name.
 Renaming the branch does not seem to resolve this, so take care to name the branch correctly first time.